sidney-eliot/3d-artists-handbook/content/index.md

 >
 >Learn more about this handbook's features on the [GitHub](https://github.com/sidney-eliot/3d-artists-handbook).

-Feel free to leave feedback in the [discussion area](https://github.com/sidney-eliot/3d-artists-handbook/discussions/1) on any aspects that may not be the best practice or are plainly incorrect, and I'll make the necessary improvements.
+I'm happy to hear any feedback and requests on things to improve or add, just message me on Discord (username: epicrex)

 _Some parts of this handbook are still a work in progress, and those parts are denoted with the 🚧 symbol._